SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-18-gradient-descent.md

 (Note that we are using a different index, \\(j\\), for the partial derivatives, as they are taken with respect to the model's \\(n\\) features.
 The index \\(i\\) refers to the training examples.)

 For large training sets (as most are), this is prohibitively expensive.
-The key idea in stochastic gradient descent is to drop the sum, and use the following as a very rough proxy for our partial derviative:
+The key idea in stochastic gradient descent is to drop the sum, and use the following as a very rough proxy for our partial derivative:
 $$
 \begin{aligned}
 \frac{\partial}{\partial \theta_j} J(\theta) \approx (h_{\theta}(x^{(i)}) - y^{(i)}) \frac{\partial}{\partial \theta_j} h_{\theta}(x^{(i)})